TabakoffLab/NextGenSequencing/BNLx.SHR.Heart.totalRNA/programs/BNLx.SHR.Heart.totalRNA.md

 * ribosomal RNA depleted total RNA
 * 2X100 reads using the stranded protocol
 * sequencing done by Beckman Coulter Genomics - received May 22, 2014
-* synthetic spike-in were added to each sample (SHR1, SHR3, BNLx2, and BNLx4 have mix 1; SHR2, SHR4, BNLx1, and BNLx3 have mix 2)
+* synthetic spike-in were added to each sample
+  * SHR1, SHR3, BNLx2, and BNLx4 have mix 1; SHR2, SHR4, BNLx1, and BNLx3 have mix 2
   * Information regarding the spike-ins can be found here: http://products.invitrogen.com/ivgn/product/4456739
+  * 4 mL of 1:100 diluted spikes were add after RNA extraction but before rRNA-depletion

 1. Unzip Files - DONE
 ---------------